dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

 As mentioned previously, the key `DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9` is a test license good for 24 hours.
 To test the SDK further, you can request a 30-day free trial license via the [customer portal](https://www.dynamsoft.com/customer/license/trialLicense?ver=10.0.20&utm_source=guide&product=dbr&package=js).

-> If you register a Dynamsoft account and download the SDK from the official website, Dynamsoft will automatically generate a 30-day free trial license and put the license key into all the samples that come with the SDK.
+> If you have registerred a Dynamsoft account and downloaded the SDK from the official website, Dynamsoft will automatically generate a 30-day free trial license and put the license key into all the samples that come with the SDK.

 #### Specify the location of the "engine" files (optional)